KajFromHH/jansson-mobile-development-hh-course-final-project-2025/frontend/README.md

 or running npx react-native run-android.

-It is similar like in my Software Development course, when we need specify JAVA_HOME environment variables to absolutely correct path for installed Java in each our workstations.
+It is similar like in my Software Development course, when I need specify JAVA_HOME environment variables to absolutely correct path for installed Java in each our workstations.
 Otherwise, our Java with Gradle -backend can't never able to build an java jar in the workstations.